 Support groups are usually made up of individuals who are going through or have gone through similar experiences, sharing with each other in order to process and recover from difficulties.
 These experiences may include health conditions like cancer, depression, and substance abuse, or they may be emotional and related to life events, like a bereavement.

 Support groups can be helpful and bridge the gap between medical treatment and the need to talk about what we’re going through.
 They are not substitutes for professional help but are often recommended by healthcare providers and generally regarded as beneficial by the medical community.

 CARELINE (Alaska’s Suicide Prevention & “someone to talk to” 24-hour confidential Helpline: 877-266-HELP (4337) (on mobile – click the 800 number to call right away)

 or text “4help” to 839863 between 3-11 PM, Tuesday-Saturday (on mobile iOS devices you can click the link and it will automatically open an SMS text message to 839863 for you to type “4help” to and someone will get right back to you if it is between 3 – 11 PM, Tuesday-Saturday.)

 We Welcome All

-West Wing does not discriminate on the basis of race, color, religion (creed, gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation or military status.
-We are committed to providing an inclusive and welcoming environment for all members of staff and clients.
+West Wing does not discriminate on the basis of race, color, religion (creed, gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status.
+We are committed to providing an inclusive and welcoming environment for all staff members and clients.